 What are Bulimia, Anorexia, & Eating Disorders?

 Eating disorders can be life-threatening if not identified and treated appropriately.
 In fact, eating disorders have the highest mortality rate of any mental illness.
-More people die of eating disorders each year than of depression, bipolar disorder, and psychotic disorders.1
+About 28 percent of people with eating disorders attempt suicide.
+More people die of eating disorders each year than of depression, bipolar disorder, and psychotic disorders.

 Types of Eating Disorders